Gardens, (Green) Squares, and Parks in Paris

 Square Lionel Assouad

-Located in the densely packed district of Châtillon, the Lionel Assouad garden is a fresh respite from the urban noise of the area.
+Located in the densely packed district of Châtillon, the Lionel Assouad garden is a refreshing respite from the area's urban noise.
 The south-facing curved lawn is a beautiful exploration path lined with varieties and hybrids of lilacs.

-In the 19th century, Châtillon attracted horticulturists who cultivated roses and lilacs here, which inspired the landscaper who designed the garden.
+In the 19th century, Châtillon attracted horticulturists who cultivated roses and lilacs, inspiring the landscaper who designed the garden.
 The garden also has a section of dense vegetation filled with climbers and benches to sit and unwind on.

 Address: 18 rue de Châtillon